docker/docs/compose/compose-file/index.md

 A [Secret](#secrets-top-level-element) is a specific flavor of configuration data for sensitive data that SHOULD NOT be exposed without security considerations.
 Secrets are made available to services as files mounted into their containers, but the platform-specific resources to provide sensitive data are specific enough to deserve a distinct concept and definition within the Compose specification.

-Distinction within Volumes, Configs and Secret allows implementations to offer a comparable abstraction at service level, but cover the specific configuration of adequate platform resources for well identified data usages.
+Distinction between Volumes, Configs and Secrets allows implementations to offer a comparable abstraction at service level, but cover the specific configuration of adequate platform resources for well identified data usages.

 A **Project** is an individual deployment of an application specification on a platform.
 A project's name is used to group resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
 A Compose implementation creating resources on a platform MUST prefix resource names by project and